Charles Schwab review

 It might be a dark and stormy night, but Schwab’s customer support team is going to be open to take your call.
 Not only does the Schwab team take calls 24 hours a day, seven days a week, but it’s also available for online chats and email around the clock, too.
 It’s hard to do better than that.

-Schwab customers also highlight their strong support, especially when it comes to the non-routine issues.
-A reader on Bogleheads stated: “I've been blown away by Schwab's customer service - and we needed it during a particularly tricky partial rollover due to the summary plan description of the 401k.
+Schwab customers also highlight the broker's strong support, especially when it comes to non-routine issues.
+A reader on Bogleheads stated: “I've been blown away by Schwab's customer service — and we needed it during a particularly tricky partial rollover due to the summary plan description of the 401(k).
 And, for me personally, I find the website easier to navigate and more visually helpful compared to Fidelity.”

 Integration with the rest of Schwab